 Cross-platform ransomware.
 Source: Emsisoft.com.

 Again, the key incentives for cross-platform malware development are economic: the rise in popularity of OS X and other Windows desktop alternatives has led to malware designed modularly for for wide distribution.
+Automated scanning for exposed server headers can be done with a simple script - signaling the continuing rise of automated hacking.

 Whether your remediation efforts involve removing Java across your organization entirely or identifying/patching vulnerable versions of the JVM, UpGuard can ensure that exploitable flaws in your infrastructure are eliminated before reaching production environments.
 Our platform for cyber resilience can automatically monitor your environment for software packages—like Java—that could lead to security compromises.